 So this is my short story of my “post-Les Roches life”, of how I found my customer focus changing from jetsetters of Mykonos to repatriation guests of Cyprus, and today working as a Quality Manager in a 5* hotel, the Azia Resort & SPA.

-But first, if you want to know more about my career path and read some tips on becoming a hotel GM before your 30s, you should click this link.
+But first, if you want to know more about my career path and read some tips on becoming a hotel GM before your 30s.

 Who are repatriation guests?

 The “repatriation guests” are people who are stuck abroad due to coronavirus-related travel restrictions and sudden border closures.
 Some examples are professionals on business trips, tourists on vacation abroad or students whose schools and universities suddenly shut down.